amireh/happypack/README.md

 ## Shared thread pools

-Normally, each `HappyPlugin` instance you create internally manages its own threads which are used to compile sources.
-However, if you have a number of plugins, it can be more optimal to create a thread pool yourself and then configure the instances to share that pool, minimizing the idle time of threads within it.
+Normally, each HappyPack plugin you create internally creates its own threads which are used to run the loaders.
+However, if you're using more than one HappyPack plugin it can be more optimal to create a thread pool yourself and then configure the plugins to share that pool, minimizing the idle time of threads within it.

 Here's an example of using a custom pool of 5 threads that will be shared